 Accounts receivable consists of amounts due from customers, net of customer allowances for cash discounts and any estimated expected credit losses.
 The Company's measurement of expected credit losses is based on relevant information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amount.
 To date, the Company has not experienced any credit losses.
-The Company's contracts with its customers have standard payment terms that generally require payment within 45 days.
+The Company's contracts with its customers have customary payment terms that generally require payment within 90 days.
 The Company analyzes amounts that are past due for collectability, and periodically evaluates the creditworthiness of its customers.
-At September 30, 2022, the Company determined an allowance for doubtful account was not required based upon our review of contractual payments and our customers' circumstances.
+As of June 30, 2023 and December 31, 2022, the Company determined an allowance for doubtful accounts was not required based upon our review of contractual payments and our customers' circumstances.